CORPORATE SOCIAL RESPONSIBILITY POLICY

 7. CSR ACTIVITIES / AREAS TO BE COVERED

+b.
+Promoting education, including special education and employment enhancing vocation skills especially among children, women, elderly and the differently abled and livelihood enhancement projects.

+c.
+Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centres and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups.

 d.
-Promotion of education, including special education and employment enhancing vocation skills, especially among children, women, elderly and the differently-enabled persons; and Promotion of livelihood enhancement projects.
+Ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare, agroforestry, conservation of natural resources and maintaining quality of soil, air and water including contribution to the Clean Ganga Fund set-up by the Central Government for rejuvenation of river Ganga.

 e.
-Promotion of gender equality, empowering women; setting up of homes, hostel for women and orphans; old age homes, day care centers and such other facilities for senior citizens; and measures for reducing inequalities faced by socially and economically backward groups.

-f.
-Ensuring environmental sustainability; ecological balance; protection of flora and fauna, animal welfare; agro forestry; conservation of natural resources; and maintenance of quality of soil, air and water.
+Protection of national heritage, art and culture including restoration of buildings and sites of historical importance and works of art; setting up public libraries; promotion and development of traditional art and handicrafts;

 g.
-Protection of national heritage, art and culture, including restoration of buildings and sites of historical importance and works of art; setting up public libraries; and promotion and development of traditional arts and handicrafts.

-i.
-Training to promote rural sports, nationally recognized sports, Paralympics sports and Olympic Sports.
+Training to promote rural sports, nationally recognized sports, paralympic sports and Olympic sports

-j.
-Contributions to the Prime Minister’s National Relief Fund; or any other fund set up by the Central Government for socio economic development and relief and welfare of SC/ ST/OBC, minorities and women.
+h.
+Contribution to the prime minister’s national relief fund 8[or Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund (PM CARES Fund)] or any other fund set up by the central govt. for socio economic development and relief and welfare of the schedule caste, tribes, other backward classes, minorities and women;

 8. IMPLEMENTATION CSR ACTIVITIES